ColyberCompany/FilteringLibraries/README.md

 # FilteringLibraries
-Bunch of libraries used to filter data (all with common interface)
+Bunch of filtering libraries (all with common interface)

+### List of available filters:
+* Average Filter
+* EVA (Exponentially Weighted Averages) Filter - (faster and need less memory than Average Filter)